 "Analyzes sport from educational, political, economic, and cultural perspectives."
 GMU Catalog

 SPMT 318 – Diversity and Inclusion Issues in Sport

 "Focuses on sport participant and employee diversity and inclusive practices; and how differences based on religion, disability, socioeconomic class, sex, gender, sexual orientation, and racial hierarchies impact historical and current sport experiences and outcomes."
 GMU Catalog

 Explores the past and present role of baseball in American culture, including the development of professional baseball and the ways in which America can be “read” through baseball.

 SPMT 322 – Football and American Culture

-Examines the development of professional, college and high school football over the last 120 years, as well as contemporary issues in the sport, in order to understand the past and present role of football in American culture.
+"Focuses on the development of college, professional, and high school football over the last 120 years and contemporary issues in football culture."
+GMU Catalog

 SPMT 323 – America and the Modern Olympics

 Explores the United States’ relationship with the modern Olympics from its earliest days around the turn of the century to the present, with a focus on key Olympic figures and athletes, the changing nature of host cities, and the commercial aspects associated with the games.